eigenhombre/eigenhombre.github.com/_posts/2013-04-13-integration-testing-in-python-with-context-managers.md

 component when it's running as a thread, than it is to query a subprocess (via e.g. RPC).

-Problems 2 and 3 are somewhat more difficult, and require a change of paradigms for our testing code. **Enter context managers!**
+Problems 2 and 3 require a change of paradigms for our testing code.
+**Enter context managers!**

 ## A brief introduction to context managers